Sorrow446/v-tag/README.md

 # v-tag
 Audio tag library written in V.
+v-tag will be split into formats (see [v-flactag](https://github.com/Sorrow446/v-flactag) for write support).

 ## Contributors
 This is a solo project, so any contributors to help improve or implement read and write support for other formats would be appreciated.